Three Minneapolis ex-police officers were indifferent to George Floyd's pleas, jury told | Law-Order

 Last year, the defendants' former colleague Chauvin https://www.reuters.com/world/us/ex-policeman-derek-chauvin-be-sentenced-george-floyds-murder-2021-06-25, 45, was found guilty of murder and manslaughter in Floyd's death at the end of a nationally televised state trial in April 2021, and a Minnesota judge sentenced him to 22-1/2 years in prison.
 Chauvin, who is white, was also charged alongside his colleagues by federal prosecutors with violating Floyd's civil rights in their capacity as police officers.
 Chauvin changed his plea to guilty last December.
 Thao, Kueng and Lane https://www.reuters.com/world/us/after-chauvin-sentencing-charges-remain-police-officers-floyd-case-2021-06-25, who could face years in prison if convicted, have all pleaded not guilty.

 "For more than nine minutes, each of the three defendants made a conscious choice over and over again not to act," Trepel told the jury.
 "They chose not to intervene and stop Chauvin as he killed a man slowly in front of their eyes on a public street in broad daylight."
-She said that the officers had sworn an oath to care for people in their custody, and were required by law to stop Chauvin.
+She said that the officers had sworn an oath to care for people in their custody, and were required by law to stop Chauvin and give Floyd medical aid.

-Defense lawyers say the three defendants had a duty to arrest Floyd on suspicion he used a counterfeit $20 bill to buy cigarettes, and were not criminally liable for Chauvin's conduct.
-"The death of Mr. Floyd is indeed a tragedy," Robert Paule, a lawyer for Thao, said in his opening statement in which he described the dangers police officers face in making arrests.
-"However, a tragedy is not a crime."
+Defense lawyers say the three defendants had a duty to arrest Floyd on suspicion he used a counterfeit $20 bill to buy cigarettes, and were not criminally liable for the conduct Chauvin, who they deferred to as the most senior officer present.
+Earl Gray, a lawyer for Lane, said Floyd was visibly intoxicated when Lane and Kueng first approached him and struggled against being put into the back of their police car.

+"He was all muscle," Gray said.
+"These two rookies simply could not get this fellow in the back seat and were clearly doing something wrong.
+So what does Chauvin do?
+He takes over and he grabs the guy and he puts him on the ground."
+Floyd's girlfriend, Courteney Ross, said during a recess that the defendants were shirking responsibility and trying to blame Floyd for his own death.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)